Stranger Than Fiction: The Real History Behind Unholy Empire

 An arch-heretic known for burning crosses.
 A revered monk accusing him of ritual flesh-eating.

-Dig a little deeper into 1130, and you’ll find something even more destabilizing: a papal coup.
+It was too good to ignore.
+Inserting Dracula into this point in history was too perfect to pass up, but the scandal didn’t stop there.
+Dig a little deeper into 1130, and you’ll find something even more shocking: a papal coup.

 The remaining cardinals refused to recognize Innocent II.
 They elected their own pope — Anacletus II — and declared Innocent the Antipope.
-For eight years, the Church fractured.
-Allegiances split.
-Authority blurred.
+For eight years, the Church was fractured.
+When Anacletus II died, Innocent II prevailed — and history honored the victorious.
+Anacletus became retroactively known as the Antipope.

 History, after all, belongs to whoever survives it.